classmethod/athena-query/README.md

-# Athena Query
+# Athena-Query

-**Athena Query** provide simple interface to get athena query results.
+**Athena-Query** provide simple interface to get athena query results.

-Athena Query wad inspired and forked from [athena-express](https://github.com/ghdna/athena-express#readme).
+Athena-Query wad inspired and forked from [athena-express](https://github.com/ghdna/athena-express#readme).

 > **Warning**
-> Athena Query support aws-sdk v3 only.
+> Athena-Query support aws-sdk v3 only.
 So if you use aws-sdk v2, we recommend to use [athena-express](https://github.com/ghdna/athena-express#readme).

 ## Installation